-- 1. Relieve system fluid pressure and make sure the spray gun cannot be activated. - 2.
-Turn off the control unit and ground the spray gun electrode to remove any residual charge. - 3.
+- 1. Relieve system fluid pressure. - 2.
+Turn off the gun control unit and ground the spray gun electrode to remove any residual charge. - 3.
 Point the spray gun down into a grounded waste container.
 Trigger the spray gun to drain the spray gun and hose(s).
 Lock the trigger. - 4.
-Remove the retaining ring, cap, nozzle, PTFE retaining washer, gasket, or gasket with restrictor, if used. - 5.
+Remove the retaining ring, air cap, nozzle, PTFE retaining washer, and gasket or gasket with restrictor. - 5.
 Turn on the solvent supply and adjust it to the lowest possible pressure. - 6.
 Unlock the trigger and trigger the spray gun into a suitably grounded container.
 Allow solvent to flow until it runs clear. - 7.
 Turn off the solvent supply and relieve the pressure.
-Disconnect the fluid hose(s).
+Disconnect the fluid hose(s). - 8.
+Inspect the air exhaust muffler to make sure that it is clean and permits the free flow of air.
+If air does not flow freely, remove the muffler and clean it with solvent.